Harris's hawk: Subspecies

+A recent suggestion to raise these subspecies to species status was rejected by the South American Classification Committee, as the current body of knowledge of the subspecies' relation to each other was considered insufficient.

 A third subspecies P. u. superior sometimes accepted in the past in the northwest of the species' range (Arizona to Baja California) was believed to have longer tails and wings and to be more blackish than P. u. harrisi; however, the sample size of the original study was quite small, with only five males and six females.
 Later research concluded that there is not as strong a physical difference as was originally assumed.
 Other ecological differences, and evidence of a latitudinal cline, were also brought up as arguments against the validity of the subspecies segmentation.

 Distribution and habitat

 Harris's hawks live in sparse woodland and semi-desert, as well as marshes (with some trees) in some parts of their range (Howell and Webb 1995), including mangrove swamps, as in parts of their South American range.
 Harris's hawks are permanent residents and do not migrate.
 Important perches and nest supports are provided by scattered larger trees or other features (e.g., utility poles, woodland edges, standing dead trees, live trees, boulders, and saguaros).

 The wild Harris's hawk population is declining due to habitat loss; however, under some circumstances, they have been known to move into developed areas.